Loading...

 Renewal Process

-Complete online recommission application via the Enterprise Registration & Licensing System and pay the $52 filing fee.
+Submit a new online recommission application via the Enterprise Registration & Licensing System (ERLS) before expiration.

 Renewal Fee